-Year 4 RSE Curriculum Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 My feelings My body My relationships My beliefs My rights and responsibilities Asking for help upils can recognise and espond to a wide range of motions in themselves and thers and know ways to espond.
+Year 4 RSE Curriculum Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 My feelings My body My relationships My beliefs My rights and responsibilities Asking for help Pupils can recognise and respond to a wide range of emotions in themselves and others and know ways to respond.
 Pupils can reflect on how their body has changed and anticipate body changes, understanding that some are related to puberty.
 Pupils are able to judge what kind of physical behaviours and contact are acceptable and unacceptable, and ways to respond.
 Pupils recognise that differences and similarities between people arise from a number of factors including family types and personal identity.
 Pupils can identify some causes and effects of conflict at all levels from personal to global.
 Pupils know marriage is a commitment freely entered into by both people, and that no one should marry if they don't absolutely want to or are making the decision freely for themselves.
-Pupils can recognise when they may need help to manage a situation and ha developed the skills to ask for help.
-Skills Outcomes Skills Can they recognise and challenge stereotypes?
+Pupils can recognise when they may need help to manage a situation and have developed the skills to ask for help.
+Skills Outcomes Can they recognise and challenge stereotypes?
 Can they understand how the body changes throughout life?
 Are they aware of puberty?
 Can they recognise the emotional and physical changes of puberty?
 Can they recognise the diversity of cultures and societies within and beyond their own experience?
 Can they recognise contributions of different cultures to our lives?
 Can they understand why some people have their rights denied?
-Can they understand why some people have their rights denied?
-Can they understand why some people have their rights denied?
 Can they use strategies to cope with challenging times?
 Can they recognise when there may be no single right or wrong answer?
 Can they share opinions and evidence on issues with others?
 Can they demonstrate offence at unfair treatment of others locally and globally?
 Can they recognise the benefits of listening to a range of different perspectives and viewpoints?
 To understand how families have different family members To identify who to go to for help and support To know how I belong To explore gender stereotypes To know the differences between males and females To understand how my body changes throughout my life To understand what puberty is To know about the physical and emotional changes of puberty To understand that each person experiences puberty differently To understand the nature of prejudice (e.g. racism and sexism) and ways to combat the impact of this stereotype.
 To understand connections between personal decisions and issues affecting people locally and globally.
 To describe feelings about changes and events in own setting and the wider world.
 To participate in decision making in school.
 To contribute to the well-being of the wider community.
 To demonstrate a growing interest in world events and global issues.
-To be proactive in including other people, especially those who may face barriers to Key Vo cabulary hool decision making process.
+To be proactive in including other people, especially those who may face barriers to

-forced marriage, peer pressure, diversity, culture, society, equality, contribution, rights and responsibilities, racism, sexism, stereotype, discrimination, prejudice, challenge, conflict, resolve (in relation to conflict), prevent (in relation to conflict), solution (in relation to conflict), rule/law, empathy, impact, bias/opinion
+Stereotypes, gender roles, similar, different, male, female, penis, vagina, puberty, period, pregnancy, emotions, empathy, foetus, public, private, identity, marriage, arranged marriage, forced marriage, peer pressure, diversity, culture, society, equality, contribution, rights and responsibilities, racism, sexism, stereotype, discrimination, prejudice, challenge, conflict, resolve (in relation to conflict), prevent (in relation to conflict), solution (in relation to conflict), rule/law, empathy, impact, bias/opinion